-If you are doing it yourself, use Advicenow’s guide ‘How to get a divorce or end a civil partnership without the help of a lawyer’ to help.
+If you are doing it yourself, use our guide on how to get an amicable divorce or end a civil partnership without a lawyer to help.

 Remember that even if you do everything yourself, one expense most people cannot avoid is the court fees.
-For information about Family Court fees, when to pay then and how much they are, see the leaflet Civil and Family Court Fees on the HM Courts and Tribunals Service website.
+For information about Family Court fees, when to pay then and how much they are, see the leaflet Civil and Family Court Fees.

 Whether you have a solicitor or not you will need to be organised